Conveniently located to serve San Diego

 Thyroid nodules are solid or fluid-filled lumps that form within the thyroid.
 Most thyroid nodules are not noticed until your doctor discovers it during a routine medical exam.
 However, some thyroid nodules may become large enough to be visible or make it difficult to breathe or swallow.

 Most thyroid nodules are not serious and do not cause symptoms.
 Although only a few nodules are cancerous, ask your doctor to evaluate any unusual swelling in your neck.
+They are quite common, with about half of all people getting at least a single nodule by the time they reach 60.
+Thyroid nodules are more common among women, but men are also at a high risk as they get older.

 Symptoms of Thyroid Nodules